The tonsils and tonsillectomy

 Despite tonsil removal, some patients may still have some of the problems they had before, such as sore throats, snoring and so on: their symptoms persist.
 In other cases, things may improve for a while, and then get worse again: the symptoms recur.

-In the patients who have undergone intracapsular tonsillectomy in my series, now over 750 during more than four years, about 15-20 have had persistent symptoms as a result of tonsil regrowth, requiring repeated surgery.
+In the patients who have undergone intracapsular tonsillectomy in my series, now over 1000 during more than five years, about one in forty to one in fifty (2-2.5%) have had persistent symptoms as a result of tonsil regrowth, requiring repeated surgery.
 These include mostly very young children (aged 1-2 at the time of initial surgery) who had a small amount of tonsil regrowth and recurrence of snoring, and two other children had further tonsillitis.
 It should be borne in mind that even patients undergoing "traditional" tonsillectomy may also suffer persistent or recurrent symptoms as a result of tonsil tissue which is left behind, and studies comparing the two techniques have not shown a dramatic difference between the two techniques in terms of eliminating symptoms.

 The relatively small chance of some persistent problems after surgery should be weighed up against the risk of more serious complications such as severe pain or bleeding.